dino-absoluto/console-recorder/README.md

 ```bash
 console-recorder record log.json
 ```

-This open a new shell session and start recording.
+Open a new shell session and start recording.

 Use `exit` to terminate the session and finish recording.